FilipAgert/chessbot_cpp/README.md

 The bisect.py and most of the unit tests were generated mainly with clankers.
 The src code is not.

 ## TODO List
-- Pregenerate move bitboards for each piece and lookup.
 - Implement more move scoring.
     - Position of pieces scoring
     - num_moves scoring (maybe something like up to 20% more value (prob also capped) when increasing number of available moves)